pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+NEXT:
+  - fix issue 187, incompatibility of C extension with 3.7 (reported by Daniel Blanchard)

 0.15.35 (2017-12-03):
   - allow ``None`` as stream when specifying ``transform`` parameters to ``YAML.dump()``.